xmindltd/xmind-generator/README.md

 workbook.sheets[0].addRelationship('Special', subTopic3.id, subTopic4.id);
 ```

-## Builders
+## Builder API

-Both `Root` and `Topic` builders building a node of the Mindmap structure, while `Root` represents the root node, and connect those nodes via the `children` method.
+Both `Root` and `Topic` builders build a node of the Mindmap structure, while `Root` represents the root node, and connects other nodes via the `children` method.

  ```javascript
 generateWorkbook(